Robbinsdale Armstrong High School

-Robbinsdale Armstrong High School (full name Robbinsdale Neil A. Armstrong Senior High School) (abbr.
-AHS) is located in Plymouth, Minnesota, just outside Minneapolis.
+Robbinsdale Armstrong High School (AHS; full name Robbinsdale Neil A. Armstrong Senior High School) is located in Plymouth, Minnesota, just outside Minneapolis.
 The school serves students from the cities of Robbinsdale, Crystal, New Hope, Plymouth and Golden Valley.

 The school offers core subjects as well as technology education, physical education, and the fine arts.
 Newsweek ranked the school 1324.

 In their "List of the 1500 Top High Schools in America," and The Washington Post ranked AHS as #11 in Minnesota.
 Armstrong, along with the Robbinsdale Area School District, have also been ranked among the "100 Best Communities for Music Education" by the American Music Conference.

 The school's athletic programs have made it to state competitions on many occasions.
 School tradition maintains that the school's rival is Robbinsdale Cooper.
 Together, Robbinsdale Armstrong and Robbinsdale Cooper serve the secondary school population of over 4000 students in the district.

 The students

 Armstrong is a four-year public high school located in Plymouth, Minnesota and it is one of two public high schools in the district, along with Robbinsdale Cooper High School.
-As of the 2015–2016 school year, Armstrong has about a student population of 2005.
-About 41% of students are students of color.